Google Data Scientist Position Guide

 The above table shows that Google base salaries are well above the US national average.
 Not only that, they are also closer to the upper limit than average.

 Along with cash and stock bonus, working at Google gives you many other benefits.These include, but are not limited to, health, dental, disability, and life insurance, 401k, student loan repayment plan, 15 days PTO (increased to 20 days in year 4-5, and 25 days beyond that), and unlimited sick time.
+Check out our post Google Data Scientist Salary for all the details about earning your salary as a data scientist at Google.

 There are also some benefits unique to Google, such as baby bonding bucks, on-site massage, fertility assistance, and travel insurance.